-Honestly, it would probably be impossible to be unhappy with any model or configuration in the Continental GT Convertible range.
-If you're buying it for its supreme comfort but want to keep a relatively low profile, emphasis on the 'relatively' part, then the base-level GT V8 should fit the bill quite nicely, once you spec on a few of the extra desirable features.
+We agree with the discontinuation of the W12 model, as the GT V8 has plenty of power and should fit the bill quite nicely, once you spec on a few of the extra desirable features.
 However, if your purchase is motivated more by making a statement and showing your status, then all of this is just icing.
-In the latter scenario, the Mulliner variant of the W12 configuration is the car for you.
+In the latter scenario, the Mulliner variant is the car for you.
 Naturally, you won't settle for less than the best, so adding the Touring Specification is a must.
-On non-Mulliner variants, the Front Seat Comfort Specification pushes luxury to the next level, and the Bentley Rotating Display is just needlessly decadent, which means we simply must have it, too.
+On the non-Mulliner variant, the Front Seat Comfort Specification pushes luxury to the next level, and the Bentley Rotating Display is just needlessly decadent, which means we simply must have it, too.

-A relative newcomer to the Bentley stable, the Flying Spur makes use of the stronger W12 engine only.
-But it isn't what is under the hood that sets it apart from its siblings, since it uses the same W12 power plant.
+A relative newcomer to the Bentley stable, the Flying Spur makes use of either the Continental GT's V8 engine or a six-liter twin-turbo W12.
+But it isn't what is under the hood that sets it apart from its siblings.
 No, it is the unbeatable interior that will really draw customers in.
 Set to be the brand's new flagship, it supplies much more space in the rear seat and a larger trunk, too.
 Then again, the Flying Spur's more traditional sedan styling isn't as glamorous.
 This does make it the perfect executive sedan to be chauffeured around town in, though, and the rear seats offer several adjustment options as well as heating and ventilation.
 Unless you can't live without the feeling of the wind blowing through your hair, the Flying Spur is the more logical choice.